Probate Q&A Series What should I do if my estate planning attorney leaves before finishing my will and health care power of attorney?

 Detailed Answer

 When your attorney departs before finalizing your will and health care power of attorney, you may feel uncertain about next steps.
 North Carolina law protects your rights and ensures you can complete your estate plan without delay.
-Under the North Carolina Rules of Professional Conduct, Rule 1.16(d), an attorney must return your file and any unused portions of fees if they withdraw or resign.
-You have a right to all drafts, notes, and correspondence related to your estate planning.
+Under the North Carolina Rules of Professional Conduct, Rule 1.16(d), an attorney must take reasonably practicable steps to protect a client’s interests upon termination of representation, including surrendering papers and property to which the client is entitled and refunding any unearned fee.
+You may be entitled to drafts, notes, and correspondence related to your estate planning, subject to applicable law governing the client file.

 First, review your original retainer agreement.
 It often outlines how to recover your file and handle unfinished work.
 Send a written request to your former attorney asking for all documents, including drafts of your will and health care power of attorney.
 If you paid a fee in advance, confirm any refund for unused services.

 Next, find a new attorney who focuses on estate planning and probate.
 Share your file and drafts so the new lawyer can pick up where the last one left off.
 Your new attorney will verify that each document meets North Carolina requirements.
-For example, North Carolina General Statute §31-1.1 sets the signing rules for a valid will: it must be signed by the testator and witnessed by two individuals in the testator’s presence.
+For example, North Carolina General Statute §31-3.3 sets the signing rules for an attested written will: it must be signed by the testator and attested by at least two competent witnesses as provided by law.
 You can review the statute here: G.S.
 31-1.1.

 By acting quickly, you keep control of your estate plan.
 The sooner you secure a new attorney, the sooner you can sign your documents, avoid any gap in coverage, and maintain peace of mind.